YukiYotsu/UHAILab/Documentation/implementation.md

 &emsp;&emsp;&emsp;┣━━━━ week5report.md
 &emsp;&emsp;&emsp;┗━━━━ week6report.md

 The application is a spell-checker that takes keyboard input and a file as input.
 Using Damerau-Levenshtein distance, the application judges how far different input words are from certain dictionary where correctly-spelled words are stored.
 Importantly, it considers keyboard adjacency, for example, the word 'apple' can be much more possibly misspelled 'applr' than 'applt' or 'applg', given that 'e' has 'w', 's', 'd', and 'r' as adjacent keys.
 When searching a word, Trie tree has been applied to this application, which makes it easier to search things far faster, for instance, binary search tree.
+You scarcely remove words from dictionary, so I have not implemented removing function from data structure.

 ## Improvements
 These are improvement for the future.
 I think these can be the theme to do experiment.